 Radagast the Brown from the books was something of a coward and abandoned his mission because he couldn't gather the courage to face the Nazgűl head on.
 In the first film he faces off the Witch-King of Angmar without a hint of fear or hesitation, only escaping when he comes face to face with Sauron himself.

 Iron Man 3 does this to Aldrich Killian.
-In the comic book storyline Extremis, Killian commits suicide at the start of the comic after being spurned by Tony.
-In the movie, Killian initially looks like he will follow his comic counterpart, but does not go through with it and becomes the main villain of the movie.
-He is revealed to be the real Mandarin, orchestrating terrorist attacks using the Extremis formula and posing a very large threat throughout the movie.
+In the comic book storyline Extremis, Killian commits suicide at the start of the comic, out of guilt over selling Extremis to a Right Wing Militia Fanatic.
+In the movie, Killian becomes the main villain of the movie, as he is revealed to be the real Mandarin, orchestrating terrorist attacks using the Extremis formula and posing a very large threat throughout the movie.
+He also takes Extremis himself, becoming physically powerful enough to demolish Tony's armours with his bare hnds.

 Jaws in The Spy Who Loved Me.
 He is loosely based on the villain Sol "Horror" Horowitz from Ian Fleming's novel of the same name, who is a thug with a metal-capped teeth who roughs up a woman, and later gets unceremoniously killed as he tries to make a getaway on a car (and is outlived by his partner, who became Sandor in the same film).
 Jaws, however, is a man who just won't die, and is one of the most remembered aspects of the film, and its subsequent sequel.